Manual Annotation

 Functions

 In order to examine and annotate the text systematically, you need to specify descriptive labels, so-called Tags.
 Each tag represents an individual annotation category.
-A defined set of categories, i.e. of tags, forms a taxonomy which is called “Tagset” in CATMA.
-Whereas tags can be defined either upfront or “on the fly”, i.e. while annotating a text, CATMA needs to know at least the name of the tagset that you wish to associate with your text.
+A defined set of categories, i.e. of tags, forms a taxonomy which is called Tagset in CATMA.
+Whereas tags can be defined either upfront or “on the fly”, i.e. while annotating a text, you need to create at least one tagset before getting started.
+Click on the “+” icon at the top of the Tagsets tile and give your new tagset a name (we have chosen “Narrator” here; see Fig. 11).

 Image shows how to add a CATMA tagset